mkitzan/terminus/README.md

 Finished column/flag denotes whether you have finished the book

-Collection column/flag denotes the short story colleciton the story comes from
+Collection column/flag denotes the short story collection the story comes from

 # Integrating a New Table
 - Open library.db in sqlite3, add the new table